 Hard Water Eczema Treatment

 If you have a hard water rash, you’re probably wondering how to treat it and asking questions like, “Does filtered water help eczema?”
 Anecdotally, both filtered water and water softeners have been said to improve people’s skin health.

 However, the research tells a different story.
 The Softened-Water Eczema Trial (SWET) by Nottingham’s Centre of Evidence-Based Dermatology team evaluated 336 children over a 16-week span.

 One group of children had an ion-exchange water softener installed in the home — in addition to their usual eczema care.
 The second group didn’t have water softeners installed and only received their usual eczema care.

 Researchers found no difference in the severity of eczema, scratching at night, or need for topical creams when using a water softener versus not.

 That means even in the case of hard water, pursuing creams, lifestyle adjustments, and other eczema treatments are likely your best solutions.
 Always consult with your primary healthcare provider or a board-certified dermatologist for a customized treatment plan for your skin.

 After your shower is the best time to apply moisturizer and any eczema creams.
-Gladskin Eczema Cream restores balance to your skin’s microbiome as it moisturizes.
+Gladskin Eczema Cream with Micreobalance® restores balance to your skin’s microbiome as it moisturizes.
 Plus it’s steroid free and clinically proven to reduce eczema symptoms.